httpwg/http-extensions/draft-ietf-httpbis-variants.md

 # The "Variants" HTTP Header Field {#variants}

-The Variants HTTP response header field indicates what representations are available for a given resource at the time that the response is produced, by enumerating the request header fields that it varies on, along with the values that are available for each.
+The Variants HTTP response header field indicates what representations are available for a given resource at the time that the response is produced, by enumerating the request header fields that it varies on, along with a representation of the values that are available for each.

 Variants is a Structured Header {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be a list-of-lists (Section 3.3 of {{!I-D.ietf-httpbis-header-structure}}) whose members are strings (Section 3.8 of {{!I-D.ietf-httpbis-header-structure}}) or tokens (Section 3.9 of {{!I-D.ietf-httpbis-header-structure}}).
 Its ABNF is: